-The school encourages collaboration between and among students as an authentic means to enhance student learning.
-However, collusion amounts to an illegitimate collaboration where a student seeks to have an undue advantage in the production of a work that is supposed to be produced independently.
+The school encourages collaboration between and among students as an authentic means to enhance learning.
+However, collusion amounts to illegitimate collaboration, where a student seeks to gain an undue advantage in producing work that is supposed to be completed independently.